OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 ### Process each sample's population origin

 MendelImpute needs to know each reference sample's origin (country/ethnicity/region...etc).
-This origin information should be provided by the reference haplotype panel, but users are free to further organize origin labels base on their own criteria. `MendelImpute` need a `Dict{key, value}` where each key is a reference sample ID and the value is the population code.
+This origin information should be provided by the reference haplotype panel, but users are free to further organize origin labels base on their own criteria.
+For this purpose, `MendelImpute` needs a `Dict{key, value}` where each key is a reference sample ID and the value is the population code.
 Example dictionaries for 1000 genome project can be created by `MendelImpute`'s internal helper functions.
 Users not using 1000 genomes would have to manually construct such a dictionary mapping reference sample IDs to a desired population label.

-Here is a dictionary mapping reference sample IDs to super population codes.
+Here is a dictionary mapping sample IDs (from 1000 genomes project) to their super [population codes](https://www.internationalgenome.org/category/population/).

 ```julia